Estes Park School District iPad Program 2020-21

 SECTION 6: GENERAL CARE

 Students are responsible for the care and safekeeping of the iPad registered to them.
+The district-required case may not be removed.
 District-owned iPads that are damaged or fail to work properly must be taken to the media center as soon as possible.

 Care should be taken to prevent the iPad, cables, and accessories from getting wet.
 This includes accidental food and beverage spills, excess humidity, and precipitation.
 Users should avoid exposing the iPad to long-term temperature extremes.
 The iPad should never be left in a vehicle.

-Students may personalize the cases with stickers.
+Students may personalize the cases and cords/bricks with stickers or other markings.
 The iPad itself should remain free of personalizing stickers, carving, labels, or markings, and it should be returned in good working condition no later than the designated collection date.